HemanthYarlagadda3/Terraformprojects/project09/Readme.md

-project created using namespaces - dev, stage , prod
+This project created using namespaces - dev, stage , prod

    for creating name spaces - terraform workspace new namespacename for changing name soace - terraform workspace select namespace